danielsantil/danielsantil.github.io/content/resume.md

 	</div>
 </div>

-- Implemented a bulk file upload feature using Java EE and Oracle DB capable of processing up to 5,000 payment records in under 10 seconds on average, orchestrating interoperability between RESTful API services, relational database operations, and legacy AS400 systems via IBM Integration Bus as the message broker to facilitate communication across legacy infrastructure, with source code version controlled via IBM RTC.
+- Implemented a bulk file upload feature using Java EE and Oracle DB capable of processing up to 5,000 payment records in under 10 seconds on average.

+- Orchestrated interoperability between RESTful API services, relational database operations, and legacy AS400 systems using IBM Integration Bus as the message broker, facilitating communication across legacy banking infrastructure.

 - Developed a transaction reporting export feature using Java EE and Oracle DB, leveraging Jasper Reports to generate PDF, CSV, and TXT formatted reports based on 10,000+ customer transactions in seconds, with HTML and CSS used for report styling and layout.